nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * Tertiary Teacher/Educator
 * has a need to manage a significant number of contacts
-* requires tools to keep communication organised across large groups
+* requires a tool to keep communication organised across large groups
-* require support for efficient tracking of academic progress
+* requires support for efficient tracking of academic progress

-**Value proposition**: saves important time through simplification of student-parent contact management, enhancement in communication tracking and integrated progress reports
+**Value proposition**: save important time through simplification of student-parent contact management, enhancement in communication tracking and integrated progress reports

 ### User stories